-Have you ever wondered about the origins of Peter Pan's sidekick Tinker Bell?
-Well, the creative team at Walt Disney Studio obviously has, and their answer is this beautifully animated direct-to-DVD movie.
+Have you ever wondered about the origins of Tinker Bell, the jealously loyal companion of Peter Pan and iconic figure for Walt Disney’s company?
+Well, the people in the studio’s creative team have, and their answer is this beautifully animated direct-to-DVD movie.

 The magical world of Pixie Hollow, a hitherto unknown corner of Neverland, comes to life in this animated, direct-to-dvd movie.
 Tinker Bell, a newborn fairy, soon learns that amidst the beauty there are also some dangers, like predatory hawks (one tries to catch her with his talons) and scurrying thistles that sting or trample anything in their path.
 The little nymph also shows off her legs in a short mini-skirt and others wear shoulder-baring outfits.
 Some of the characters lie about the completion of chores and the whereabouts of a friend, but responsibility is accepted after a major calamitous event.
 A character treats another spitefully.